azat-co/practicalnode/chapter6/chapter6.md

 })
 ```

 **Warning** Avoid storing any sensitive information in cookies.
 The best practice is not to store any info in cookies manually—except session ID, which Express.js middleware stores for us automatically—because cookies are not secure.
-Also, cookies have a size limitation (depending on the browser, with Internet Explore being the stringiest) that is very easy to reach.
+Also, cookies have a size limitation that is very easy to reach and which varies by browser with Internet Explore having the smallest limit.

 By default, Express.js uses in-memory session storage.
 This means that every time an app is restarted or crashes, the sessions are wiped out.
-To make sessions persistent and available across multiple servers, we can use Redis for MongoDB for as session restore.
+To make sessions persistent and available across multiple servers, we can use a database such as Redis or MongoDB as a session store that will save the data on restarts and crashes of the servers.

+In fact, having Redis for the session store is one of the best practices that my team and I used at Storify and DocuSign.
+Redis provided one source of truth for the session data among multiple servers.
+Our Node apps were able to scale up well because they were stateless.
+We also used Redis for caching due to its efficiency.

 # Project: Adding E-mail and Password Login to Blog

 To enable session-based authentication in Blog, we need to do the following:

 1. Import and add the session middleware to the configuration part of `app.js`.
-2. Implement the authorization middleware `authorize` with a session-based authorization so we can re-use the same code for many routes
+2. Implement the authorization middleware `authorize` with a session-based authorization so we can reuse the same code for many routes.
-3. Add the middleware from #2 (step above) to protected pages and routes in `app.js` routes, e.g., `app.get('/api/, authorize, api.index)`.
+3. Add the middleware from step 2 to protected pages and routes in `app.js` routes, e.g., `app.get('/api/, authorize, api.index)`.
-4. Implement an authentication route POST `/login`, and a logout route, GET `/logout` in `user.js`.
+4. Implement an authentication route POST `/login`, and a logout route, GET `/logout`, in `user.js`.

 We will start with the session middleware.